anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1.1"></a>
 ### 4.1.1 Exposed vs Internal

-The following pertains to the context of NFVI Capabilities, Metrics and Constraints, as discussed within this chapter.
+The following pertains to the context of NFVI Resources and Capabilities as discussed within this chapter.

-<b>Exposed:</b> Refers to any mechanism (e.g., discovery, configuration, consumption, telemetry, some object, API, Interface, etc.) that exists in or pertains to, the domain of the NFVI and is made visible (aka “Exposed”) to a tenant and/or VNF in the workload domain.
-When an object is exposed to a given tenant or VNF, the scope of visibility within a given VNF is at the discretion of the specific VNF’s designer.
+<b>Exposed:</b> Refers to any mechanism or object (e.g. resource discovery/configuration/consumption, platform telemetry, Interface, etc.) that exists in or pertains to, the domain of the NFVI and is made visible (aka “Exposed”) to a VNF.
+When an object is exposed to a given VNF, the scope of visibility within a given VNF is at the discretion of the specific VNF’s designer.
 From an Infra perspective, the Infra-resident object is simply being exposed to one or more virtual environments (i.e. VMs).
-It is then the responsibility of the kernel or supervisor/executive within the VM to control how, when and where the object is further exposed within the VM, with regard to permissions, security, etc. As the object(s) originate with the NFVI or Control Plane, they are by definition visible within those domains.
+It is then the responsibility of the kernel or supervisor/executive within the VM to control how, when and where the object is further exposed within the VM, with regard to permissions, security, etc. As the object(s) originate with the Infra, they are by definition visible within that domain.

-<b>Internal:</b> Effectively the opposite of Exposed; objects Internal to the NFVI, which are exclusively available for use by the NFVI and components within the NFVI control plane.
+<b>Internal:</b> Effectively the opposite of Exposed; objects Internal to the NFVI, which are exclusively available for use by the NFVI and components within the NFVI.

 <p align="center"><img src="../figures/Sect_3-2_Exposed_vs_Internal_Diagram_v2.jpg" alt="Exposed vs. Internal Scope" title="Exposed vs. Internal Scope" width="65%"/></p>
 <p align="center"><b>Figure 4-1:</b> Exposed vs. Internal Scope</p>